GimliBlackSmith/rts_for_rating_on_larp/README.md

      - `SERVER_ADDR` (default `:8080`)

 2. **Provision TLS certificate**
-   - For local testing, the repo ships with a self-signed cert at `nginx/certs`.
+   - For local testing, the stack generates a self-signed cert in `nginx/certs`.
    - For real deployments, replace `nginx/certs/server.crt` and `nginx/certs/server.key`
      with a valid certificate for your domain.